 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-See one of Indiana's greatest wildlife spectacles at Jasper-Pulaski Fish and Wildlife Area.
-Each fall, tens of thousands of sandhill cranes visit J-P's shallow marshes.
+View one of Indiana's greatest wildlife spectacles at Jasper-Pulaski Fish and Wildlife Area.
+Each fall, thousands of Sandhill Cranes visit the area's shallow marshes.

-The crane spectacle is best seen at the Goose Pasture Viewing Area (see map).
+The crane spectacle is best seen at the Goose Pasture Viewing Area.
 Roosting marshes are closed to the public.
 During the day, cranes can be spotted feeding and dancing in nearby harvested farm fields.